top of page

 Conclusion

-Technology alone won’t make Power Platform adoption work, people will.
+Technology alone won’t ensure successful Power Platform adoption; people will.

 To succeed, organisations must: